ni/arbitrary-session-management/README.md

 1. **Create a Python file for your server implementation**

-    You can name this file `server.py` or choose any name you prefer.
+    Typically named `server.py`.

 2. **Implement the [Initialize API](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L76)**

-    The InitializeFile API handles client requests to create or open a resource (such as a file used in this repository) and manages session sharing based on the specified session initialization behavior.
+    The InitializeFile API handles client requests to create or open a resource (such as a file resourced used in this reference) and manages session sharing based on the specified session initialization behavior.

     - Receive a request, it expects a file path (used as the resource identifier) and session initialization behavior.
     - Process the request as follows according to the behavior:

-      - UNSPECIFIED: If a session for the file exists and is still open, return the existing session.
+      - UNSPECIFIED: If a session for the resource exists and is still open, return the existing session.
 Otherwise create a new session.
-      - INITIALIZE_NEW: If a session for the file exists and is still open, return an ALREADY_EXISTS error.
+      - INITIALIZE_NEW: If a session for the resource exists and is still open, return an ALREADY_EXISTS error.
 Otherwise create a new session.
-      - ATTACH_TO_EXISTING: If a session for the file exists and is still open, return the existing session.
+      - ATTACH_TO_EXISTING: If a session for the resource exists and is still open, return the existing session.
 Otherwise, return a NOT_FOUND error.

 3. **Implement the [Close API](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L186)**

     - Receive a request containing a session ID.
-    - Check if the file is already closed
+    - Check if the resource is already closed
-      - If no, close the file handle, return a success response.
+      - If no, close the resource handle, return a success response.
       - If yes, return NOT_FOUND error

 4. **Implement the other [Arbitrary Function APIs](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L112)**

     - Receive the request
-    - Do the functionality
+    - Execute the business logic
     - Return the response

 5. **Implement the [Start Server Logic](https://github.com/ni/arbitrary-session-management/blob/main/src/server/server.py#L405)**